Mersen130/Quarantine_Assistant/README.md

         - params&#46;id: the ObjectID of the target user, or `me` if the user is loading his own profile page.
         - Takes: nothing
         - Action: locate the target user/logged in user and send back his/her info
-        - Returns: on success: `[ Mongoose user document, [ array of posts and activities that the user interacted with ] ]`
+        - Returns: on success: `[ Mongoose user document, [ array of posts and activities that the user interacted with ],  { userName: String, userType: String, userId: ObjectID }]` NOTE: the third element of the returning array is always the information of logged in user.
     2. `PATCH('/profile')`
         - When is called: user updates his/her own profile information
         - Takes: `{ userName: Optional String, gender: Optional String, age: Optional String, region: Optional String, selfDescription: Optional String }`